A node is defined as a Python class which inherits from

 The node context object that is sent to most node methods has five fields:

 Input and output ports.
 See Adding input and output ports for an introduction to the use of ports.

 Each port will be an object of the data type of that port.
 A reference of each data type can be found here: Data types.

 During configuration it is possible that there is not yet any data on the input ports.
 See Adjust parameters for the basics of how to manage what data is available during configuration.

 The parameters of this instance of the node, as a parameter root object.
 See Adding a configuration GUI for an introduction to the use of parameters, and Parameters for a full reference of parameters in Sympathy.

 Use this decorator to automatically create a list version of a node.

-As arguments to the decorator you should supply the input ports and output port that should be looped over, either using string keys or numberic indices.
+As arguments to the decorator you should supply the input ports and output ports that should be looped over, either using string keys or numeric indices.
 The new node class should also inherit from the non-list node class, overriding nodeid and name.
 It may also override any other field or method that needs to be special cased for the list version of the node.

 The specified ports are automatically changed to lists in the list version of the node, and the methods execute and exec_parameter_view are suitably adapted to deal with this.
 Note that the adjust_parameters is not adapted, but so long as you use the adjust function it should work for both nodes.